nancyhild/nmbp/_includes/qrcodetutorial.md

 The *packages.json* file in the *qr* directory triggers an automatic build of the action when the *qr.js* file is modified.
 For more information about builds, see the [section on incorporating build steps in the Nimbella Command Line Tool document](https://nimbella.io/downloads/nim/nim.html#incorporating-build-steps-for-actions-and-web-content).

 ### Deploy this project to the Nimbella Cloud
-If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub.
+If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub, either online or from the local repository  cloned to your  disk.

 - Run the following command in your terminal:

    `nim project deploy /path/to/qrcode`

-   **Note:** If you clone the GitHub repository locally to your disk, then you can deploy from your local path.
-For example if you cloned the demo to */path/to/demos/qrcode* then the command would be:

-   `nim project deploy /path/to/demos/qrcode`
+   The output of this command will include a link to where the application is running in the cloud.